Vodafone hikes UK network investment for 4G services

-LONDON Vodafone is to increase spending on its British network by 50 percent this year to more than 900 million pounds in readiness for the launch of 4G services, it said on Monday.
+LONDON Vodafone (VOD.L) is to increase spending on its British network by 50 percent this year to more than 900 million pounds ($1.36 billion) in readiness for the launch of 4G services, it said on Monday.

 The company has already outbid its rivals in buying airwaves for superfast mobile broadband, spending some 802 million pounds in the regulator Ofcom's auction of radio spectrum in February.